derammo/der20/README.md

 For each plugin you want to use, go to https://github.com/derammo/der20/releases and download EITHER

-* der20_library.js AND the specific plugin you want to use, such as der20_rewards_plugin.js
+* der20_library.js (unless you already have it from another plugin) AND the specific plugin you want to use, such as der20_rewards_plugin.js

 OR

 * the complete self-contained script, such as der20_rewards_complete.js, which will be a much larger file than the corresponding plugin

 Install all *.js files as separate scripts in the Roll20 API Console.
+Only install one copy of der20_library.js.
 The order of scripts does not matter, but plugins will fail to start until the library is installed.

 The command reference for all plugins is at https://derammo.github.io/der20